MyWebIntelligence/MyWebIntelligencePython/README.md

 Change to application directory, create virtual env then activate

 FOR MAC

+Create an instance in the current directory
 ```bash
 $ virtualenv venv
 ```
+Activate your virtual env
 ```bash
 $ source venv/bin/activate
 ```

 FOR WINDOWS
+Create an instance in the current directory
 ```bash
 $ python -m venv C:\Users\some_user\project_folder\venv
 ```

+Activate your virtual env
 ```bash
 C:\Users\some_user\project_folder> venv\Scripts\activate
 ```